 I really liked the structure of this episode.
 It worked in the context of Lucha Underground as an episodic TV show and it worked as a standalone episode.
 Sure there were callbacks to earlier episodes and stuff someone watching for the first time might not understand, but the concept of the “unique opportunity,” laid out in the opening was a solid hook that built to a conclusion with the introduction of the championship belt, which in turn served as a hook to get people to tune in for the next episode.
 All in all a pretty outstanding episode.

 It wasn’t anything mind blowing.
 It was just really basic booking, done really well.
-“These guys are fighting for a ‘unique opportunity’ but they and the viewers don’t know what that actually is.
+“These guys are fighting for a ‘unique opportunity’ but neither they nor the viewers actually know what it is.
 Surprise it’s a belt!
 But you two guys aren’t even the two fighting for it…you’re competing to see your placement in the match will be having next time.
 Win tonight are you’ll enter the match last, giving yourself an advantage.
 Lose and you’re the first one into the ring…”